sauzher/Products.PloneLDAP/README.txt

 plugin in the ZMI and go to the 'navigate' tab, select all plugin types and click on the 'Update' button.

 As a final change you will need to reorder the plugin order.
-Reodering can be done by clicking on the name of a plugin type, selecting a plugin in the 'Active Plugins' list and using the up and down arrows to change the ordering.
+Reordering can be done by clicking on the name of a plugin type, selecting a plugin in the 'Active Plugins' list and using the up and down arrows to change the ordering.
 The required ordering changes are: